Online Submissions

 This type of publication represents a brief report that may include:

-When designing, conducting, and writing a "feasibility assessment of...", which is the most common topic for brief communications, the authors should use the How We Design Feasibility Studies guideline, which discusses 8 feasibility criteria and often adds a 9th criterion, safety.
+These articles should have structured text, up to two (2) tables, and up to two (2) figures.
+When designing, conducting, and writing a "feasibility assessment of...", which is the most common topic for brief communications, the authors should use the How We Design Feasibility Studies guideline, which discusses 8 feasibility criteria and often adds safety as a 9th criterion.

-Manuscripts reporting survey data, such as studies involving patients, clinicians, the public, or others, should report data collected as recently as possible, ideally within the past 2 years.
-Survey studies should have sufficient response rates (generally, at least 60%) and appropriate characterisation of non-responders to ensure that non-response bias does not threaten the validity of the findings.
-For most surveys, such as those conducted by telephone, personal interviews, mail, e-mail, or online, the authors are encouraged to report survey outcome rates by using standard definitions and metrics, such as those proposed by the American Association for Public Opinion Research.
-In addition, the authors should submit the survey instrument, if possible, as a separate file, which may be considered for publication online as a supplement to the article.
+Manuscripts reporting survey data, such as studies involving patients, clinicians, the public, or others, should report data as novel as possible, ideally collected within the past 2 years.
+Survey studies should have sufficient response rates (generally, at least 60%) and appropriate description of non-responders to ensure that non-response bias does not threaten the validity of the findings.
+For most surveys, such as those conducted by telephone, personal interviews, mail, e-mail, or online, the authors are encouraged to report survey outcome rates using standard definitions and metrics, such as those by the American Association for Public Opinion Research.
+In addition, the authors should submit the survey instrument, if possible, as a separate file that may be considered for publication online as a supplement to the article.
 Posting raw data and algorithms in public repositories is also encouraged.

 Suggested guidelines and materials: